 The Bose Solo 5 is a better 2.0 soundbar than the Insignia NS-HSB318 2.0.
 The Bose feels much better-built, has a more balanced, neutral sound profile, and supports Dolby Digital content over optical.
 However, the Insignia can get much louder, and compresses less at max volume too.
 It also has a few more sound enhancement features, like EQ presets and a bass boost mode, too.

 The Sony HT-S100F is a better 2.0 soundbar than the Insignia NS-HSB318 2.0.
 Although its default sound profile isn't much better-balanced, it supports Dolby Digital content over optical and HDMI ARC.
 Although it downmixes surround content, it has a virtual surround feature, which the Insignia lacks.
 The Insignia is more compact though, which some may prefer.

 The Insignia NS-HSB318 2.0 is a better overall performing soundbar than the BOMAKER Odine II.
-While both soundbars are very similar in terms of build quality and downsampling audio formats into PCM, the Insignia is able to produce a bit more bass and it has a bass adjustment feature, which is a nice touch.
+While both soundbars are very similar in terms of build quality and downsampling audio formats into PCM, the Insignia is able to produce a bit more bass and it has a Bass Boost feature, which is a nice touch.
 In comparison, the BOMAKER has more inputs as well as a virtual surround feature.